perforce/helix-authentication-extension/docs/Administrator-Guide.md

 If this is not the first time you are installing the extension, remove the existing extension before reinstalling it.
 See **Removing the Extension**.

-### Configuring the Extension
+## Configuring the Extension

-Configure the Extension at both the _global_ and _instance_ level.
+The extension is configured at both the _global_ and _instance_ level.
 To learn about these levels, see the "Server extension configuration (global and instance specs)" topic in the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/extensionspec.html).
 The extension has settings that are specific to the global and instance configuration, as described below.

 Both the global and instance configuration are defined using Perforce forms, in which fields consist of a label, a colon, a tab character, and a value.
 Fields that allow multiple values will start on a new line, with each value on a separate line, and all lines are prefixed by a tab character.
 Within the `ExtConfig` section, field labels are prefixed by **one** tab character, and values start on a new line and are prefixed with **two** tab characters.

 Specific to this extension, any value that starts with `...` means the value is left undefined, and the default behavior will take effect, if any.
 When defining a value for a configuration setting, remove the `...` and everything that follows on that line, then enter the desired value.

-#### Global
+### Global

 Start by setting the global configuration of the extension: